-67 Despite the humanitarian nature of the problem and the progress achieved in promoting the rights of people living with HIV, the subject regarding the adoption of children in the Transnistria region remains sensitive.
-Many procedural violations have been registered for individual cases of adoption in the region, and all related issues have been discussed at the expert level within the working groups on social issues and humanitarian aid between Chisinau and Tiraspol.
+69 Despite the humanitarian nature of the problem and the progress achieved in promoting the rights of people living with HIV, the subject regarding the adoption of children in the Transnistrian region remains to be a sensitive one.
+There were registered many procedural violations on individual cases of adoption in the region and all related issues being discussed at the level of experts within the Working Groups on social issues and humanitarian aid between Chisinau and Tiraspol.